boto/boto3/docs/source/guide/kms-examples.rst

 #############################################

 .. meta::
-   :description: Python examples that use the AWS Key Management Service (AWS KMS)
+   :description: Python examples that use the AWS Key Management Service (AWS KMS).
-   :keywords: KMS
+   :keywords: AWS KMS

 Encrypting valuable data is a common security practice.
 The encryption process typically uses one or more keys, sometimes referred to as data keys and master